 This is the garden of the main keep:

 This is a common site on Japanese castles – a shachi.
 The shachi is a mythical creature with the body of a fish and the head of a tiger.
 This shachi is from the Meiji period.
-It sat on the roof of the main keep until it was removed during a round of restoration work.

 There are several options available to get from Osaka to Himeji: